OpenDocument adoption: Portugal

 In 2008, the Portuguese Parliament discussed a bill proposed by the PCP) determining that the adoption of open standard formats – namely ODF – shall be mandatory within all public administration agencies.

 On 21 June 2011, the government published a law on Open Standards.
 On 8 November 2012, the list of mandatory standards was published: ODF version 1.1 becomes obligatory in July 2014.

 In March 2012, the Câmara Municipal de Vieira do Minho (county of Vieira do Minho) in Portugal announced its migration to LibreOffice.

 Romania

 Despite the heated discussions about adopting Free Software and Open Standards in Romanian public administration - especially at eLiberatica 2009 - the Romanian Ministry for Communications and Information Society passed no official bill to enforce the use of Open Standards, particularly OpenDocument.
-In June 2009, the minister Gabriel Sandu declared, in an interview to Ziarul Financiar, that „we cannot give up Microsoft licenses overnight”, despite the harsh critics from the large national Free Software community and a few important local IT businesses.
+In June 2009, the minister Gabriel Sandu stated in an interview to Ziarul Financiar that "we cannot give up Microsoft licenses overnight", despite the harsh critics from the large national Free Software community and a few important local IT businesses.